petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 Calkit unifies interaction with both Git (for smaller/text files) and DVC (for larger/binary files) under a single command line interface (CLI).
-As a "gateway drug" to version control, the CLI has a simple `save` command, which decides automatically which files belong in which category, and can generate a commit message for the user.
+As a gentler onramp to version control, the CLI has a simple `save` command, which decides automatically which files belong in which category, and can generate a commit message for the user.
 The actions being taken and an explanation for why are printed to the terminal.
-Users can learn what a staging area is later.
+Users can learn what a Git staging area is later if they want.
 The most important thing is to get them saving each version of their project.